BY CHRISTOPHER HASKELL

-Harry Brown is a revenge drama following in the footsteps of the Clint Eastwood picture, Gran Torino.
-Michael Caine delivers an (as usual) stunning performance as the man on the mission, Harry Brown, who after losing his wife to sickness and best friend to a gang uprising, reaches his “breaking point”.
+“Harry Brown” is a revenge drama following in the footsteps of the Clint Eastwood picture, “Gran Torino.”
+Michael Caine delivers an (as usual) stunning performance as the man on the mission, Harry Brown, who, after losing his wife to sickness and best friend to a gang uprising, reaches his “breaking point.”

-If there are two bookends to the spectrum of revenge dramas, Gran Torino being the passive end and The Punisher being the aggressive end, Harry Brown falls smack dab in the middle.
-Not killing everyone but definitely not taking aggressive action, Harry Brown is almost unsettling in that more revenge is not taken.
+If there are two bookends to the spectrum of revenge dramas, “Gran Torino” being the passive end and “The Punisher” is the aggressive end, “Harry Brown” falls smack dab in the middle.
+Not killing everyone but not taking bold action, “Harry Brown” is more unsettling because of the lack of revenge taken.
 Caine, showing signs of his age, may not be suited to a Thomas Jane rampage, but yet, only a few men dying in the name of revenge is hardly revenge at all.

-Instead of begging for multiple viewings, Harry Brown begs you to watch one of the films at any other end of the spectrum.
-Harry Brown is not a black mark on the actors’ or director’s resume by any means, but still opens a desire for wanting more out of the film as a whole.
-However, Brown still proves that Caine still has some great performances left in him and can carry a film completely by himself, rather than just cameo his way through the remainder of his career.
+Instead of begging for multiple viewings, “Harry Brown” begs you to watch one of the films at any other end of the spectrum.
+It is not a black mark on the actors’ or director’s resume by any means but still opens a desire for wanting more out of the film as a whole.
+However, “Brown” proves that Caine still has some great performances left in him and can carry a movie by himself, rather than just coming his way through the remainder of his career.

 (for strong violence and language throughout, drug use and sexual content)